 All students must have professional malpractice insurance before clinical rotations begin.
 The EMSLRC can assist the student in obtaining coverage; however, all costs incurred will be the responsibility of the student.

 Students are expected to attend all scheduled classes and all clinical and field rotations.

 Internship in an approved hospital setting is a period of supervised experience rotating through various departments including but not limited to the Emergency Department, Operating Room, Intensive Care Units, Pediatrics, Obstetrics, and Psychiatry.
 During this supervised clinical experience, numerous skill competencies will be required.
 This clinical internship will take a minimum 260 hours.
 The student will be responsible to a clinical preceptor designated by that hospital throughout the clinical internship.

 Internship in the field is a period of supervised experience with an approved paramedic-level ambulance service.
-Students are assigned to various approved field sites.
 During field internship, the student will follow instructions given to him/her by the field preceptor.
 During this supervised field experience, numerous skill competencies and ALS calls are required.
 The field internship will take 360-600 hours.

 Each of the three components—didactic, clinical and field—must be completed successfully before the student may take the National Registry examinations.

 Graduates obtain the following credentials: Advanced Cardiac Life Support Provider, Advanced Medical Life Support, Geriatrics Education for EMS , Neonatal Resuscitation Program (NRP) (Optional) , Pediatric Advanced Life Support Provider, Pediatric Education for Pre-Hospital Professionals Provider, and Pre-Hospital Trauma Life Support Provider.

 - Submit completed on-line application along with a $25 non-refundable application fee payable to the EMSLRC.
 Incomplete application forms will not be considered.